MyoInteract: A Framework for Fast Prototyping of Biomechanical HCI Tasks using Reinforcement Learning: MyoInteract: A GPU-accelerated Interaction Simulation Framework

 \subsection{Metrics and Logging (DP4)}

-One of the primary challenges in applying RL to HCI is the ``black box" nature of training.
-To address this, \textit{MyoInteract} implements Observability (DP4) by recording a comprehensive suite of metrics designed to facilitate not just monitoring, but active debugging of policy behaviour.
-All metrics are automatically synchronised with Weights \& Biases (WandB)\footnote{WandB (\url{https://wandb.ai/}) is an online machine learning development platform that allows researchers to manage, track, and visualise their training in real time.}, providing a centralised dashboard for real-time tracking.
+One of the primary challenges in applying RL to HCI is the ``black box'' nature of training.
+To address this, \textit{MyoInteract} implements Observability (DP4) by recording a comprehensive suite of metrics designed to facilitate not just monitoring, but active debugging of policy behavior.
+All metrics are automatically synchronized with Weights \& Biases (WandB)\footnote{WandB (\url{https://wandb.ai/}) is an online machine learning development platform that allows researchers to manage, track, and visualize their training in real time.}, providing a centralized dashboard for real-time tracking.

 \paragraph{Granular Performance Metrics.} Standard RL metrics (e.g., total reward) are often insufficient for diagnosing failure in complex movement sequences.
 Therefore, we decompose performance into granular units: \begin{itemize} \item \textbf{Sequential Subtask Completion:} Beyond overall success rates, we log completion rates for each individual subtask (Figure~\ref{fig:task_progression_metrics}).
-This provides direct insights into which parts of the tasks are difficult to achieve. \item \textbf{Spatial Error Analysis:} To identify biomechanical "blind spots", the system generates 3D visualisation showing the success rate for each of the target locations, as well as 2D plots correlating performance with target size.
-This enables the immediate identification of unreachable workspace areas or precision deficits. \item \textbf{Terminal Distance Error:} We log the remaining distance to targets at episode termination, distinguishing between ``near misses" and complete tracking failures. \end{itemize}
+This provides direct insights into which parts of the tasks are difficult to achieve. \item \textbf{Spatial Error Analysis:} To identify biomechanical ``blind spots'', the system generates a 3D visualization showing the success rate for each of the target locations, as well as 2D plots correlating performance with target size.
+This enables the immediate identification of unreachable workspace areas or precision deficits. \item \textbf{Terminal Distance Error:} We log the remaining distance to targets at episode termination, distinguishing between ``near misses'' and complete tracking failures. \end{itemize}

 \paragraph{Reward Metrics.} To make the agent's training incentives more transparent, we log the individual contributions of each reward component (distance, completion bonus, subtask bonus, and effort) alongside the total accumulated reward (Figure~\ref{fig:reward_metrics}).
-This decomposition is critical for closing the design loop: it allows researchers to see if an agent is ignoring the task to minimise effort (effort dominance) or moving erratically to maximise speed (distance dominance), facilitating informed tuning of the weights exposed in the GUI (Section~\ref{sec:GUI}).
+This decomposition is critical for closing the design loop: it allows researchers to see if an agent is ignoring the task to minimize effort (effort dominance) or moving erratically to maximize speed (distance dominance), facilitating informed tuning of the weights exposed in the GUI (Section~\ref{sec:GUI}).

 By default, both performance and reward metrics are directly calculated from the training rollouts used to update the policy, i.e., they display the average value among all episodes generated since the last policy update step.
 This enables an efficient and direct inference of the current training performance, without additional evaluation overhead.
 To enable a more rigorous, comparable, and reproducible assessment of an (intermediate) policy's performance and quality, we additionally enable adding regular \textbf{evaluations} at a user-defined frequency (e.g., every 2M steps) during the training.